• Skip to primary navigation

 How to Win Jeopardy

 The winner is the person at the end of all three rounds with the highest number of money earned.
-Or if you’re playing with teams, the winner is the team with the most points.
+Or if you’re playing with teams, use the team’s score instead and the team with the highest total points wins!

 Don’t forget to give the winning player or team a prize – everyone loves prizes!